 Regional development plans do not exist for the eligible area.
-However, there are local economic development plans (LED) or strategies of sustainable development developed and approved in all unicipalities in the eligible area on the Serbia side of the border.
-In Montenegro, municipalities in the eligible area have Strategic Development Plans and Multiannual Investment Plans approved.
+There are local development plans (LED) developed and approved in 5 of the 15 municipalities in the eligible area on the Serbian side of the border.
+Furthermore, LEDs exist as drafts in 2 other municipalities.
 All the developed LEDs define agriculture, food processing and tourism as priorities.

-The local government development is expected to be a priority for both governments in the coming years and a large TA project has been implementing focusing on local government and fiscal decentralisation.
-This project will most likely have an impact on the visibility of the situation in local governments in two countries - and could also put an emphasis on the necessary economic cooperation between municipalities, in particular in areas lagging behind in economic development terms.
+The local government development is expected to be a priority for the Serbian Government in the coming years and a large TA project has recently been tendered focusing on local government and fiscal decentralisation.
+This project will most likely have an impact on the visibility of the situation in local governments in Serbia - and could also put an emphasis on the necessary economic cooperation between municipalities, in particular in areas lagging behind in economic development terms.

 It is expected that large funds will, in the mid-term and long-term periods, be channelled to the eligible area - on both sides of the border - to level out the imbalances in regional development.
-It is also expected that the main problem in this regard will be the capacity of local key stakeholders to develop and agree on project ideas relevant for financing, how to link them with existing strategic operational plans (e.g. local economy development plans, local action plans on various issues, etc.) and finally to implement the projects since there is practically no experience with such activities at present.
+It is also expected that the main problem in this regard will be the capacity of local key stakeholders to develop and agree on project ideas relevant for financing, how to link them with existing strategic operational plans and finally to implement the projects since there is practically no experience with such activities at present.

 There are several Agencies, NGOs and community initiatives in the eligible area, which already are or will become important vehicles for stimulating economic and social growth.
-Apart from these, the institutions already mentioned under the section on SMEs that are involved in regional development activities have evolved which led to forming two Regional Development Agencies (RDAs) - in Užice and Kraljevo in Serbia.
-Northern Montenegrin municipalities initiated forming of several regional development agencies/foundations in order to additionally promote resources related to tourism and agriculture development, as well as to attract foreign investments in this region.
+Apart from these, the institutions already mentioned under the section on SMEs are involved in regional development activities and there are initiatives to upgrade some of them into Regional Development Agencies.